 On April 26, 2023, staff presented the Study at a joint BPAC and City of Los Altos' Complete Street Commission meeting, with the inclusion of the road diet concept.
-The BPAC unanimously recommended Alternative 3, a road diet from four lanes to three lanes with buffered bike lanes, as the preferred alternative for the Study to the CTC.
+The BPAC voted 4-0-1 (Barton recused) recommending Alternative 3, a road diet from four lanes to three lanes with buffered bike lanes, as the preferred alternative for the Study to the CTC.
 As part of the recommendation, the BPAC provided the following comments: